Asociación Feminista Filipina

-The Asociación Feminista Filipina (Philippine Feminist Association), was a Filipino women's organization, founded in 1904.
+The Asociación Feminista Filipina (Philippine Feminist Association) or AFF was a Filipino women's organization, founded in 1905.
 It was the first women's organization in the Philippines.
+The objective of the organization was the betterment of women's well-being regardless of class.

-It was founded by Concepcion Felix Rodriguez.
-It worked for women's political equality in municipal- and provincial level electorates and committees.
+The association worked for women's political equality in municipal- and provincial level electorates and committees.
 It was also active within social welfare and improvement in the conditions of prisons, schools and work force.

+History

+AFF was founded in Manila, Philippines on 30 June 1905 by its first president, Concepcion Felix Rodriguez, a working class woman.
+The organization was later joined by women from the elite like Trinidad Rizal, Librada Avelino, Maria Paz Guanzon, Maria Francisco, and Luisa de SilyarIt.
+AFF conducted its first meeting at Paz Natividad Vda. de Zulueta's residence on Salcedo Street, which later became part of Rizal Avenue.

+It established the La Proteccion de la Infancia, Inc. and managed Gota de Leche, which advocates the health of children and women.